XpiritCommunityEvents/HOL/codescanning.md

 ![Code Scanning - Get started](./images/getstartedwithcodescanning.PNG)

 After this step, a `codeql-analysis.yml` file is generated for you.
-For most projects, this workflow file will not need changing; you simply need to commit it to your repository.
+For most projects, this workflow file will not need changes; you can simply commit it to your repository.

 ![Code Scanning - Commit](./images/codescanningcommit.PNG)

-Once you have commited your changes, you will see the `codeql-analysis.yml` file in the new directory `./github/workflows`.
+Once your changes are committed, you will see the `codeql-analysis.yml` file in the new directory `./github/workflows`.

 ![Code Scanning - CodeQL Analysis Workflow](./images/codeqlanalysisyml.PNG)